mdgriffith/elm-optimize-level-2/README.md

 The only configurable option is what to name the generated js file.

 ```
-elm-optimize-more Main.elm --output app.js
+elm-optimize-level-2 Main.elm --output app.js
 ```

-**Note** — elm-optimize-more only generates a js file, it doesn't support generating HTML.
+**Note** — elm-optimize-level-2 only generates a js file, it doesn't support generating HTML.

-**Another Note** — Before deploying your app, you should also minify it and gzip it. `elm-optimize-more` does not do that for you.
+**Another Note** — Before deploying your app, you should also minify it and gzip it. `elm-optimize-level-2` does not do that for you.
 [Check out this doc for a recommended setup.](notes/minification.md)

 ## What's actually happening?